• Skip to primary navigation

 • Disadvantages: slow drying, limited to breathing finishes, cold surface, prone to condensation, slow multi-layer application, not a vapour barrier

-2. Modern Membranes – dimpled, plastic sheet on a roll, sometimes refered to as plastic lining membrane or air gap membrane
+2. Modern Membranes – Dimpled plastic sheet on a roll, sometimes referred to as plastic lining membrane or air gap membrane, normally secured to wall using specialist fixings

 • Advantages: warm surface, no drying time, easy to fix, any finish, vapour barrier